 The TEMAG Report acknowledges the importance of support, mentoring and induction in the early years of in-service.
 This indicates an understanding that classroom readiness is not necessarily fully accomplished by the end of the teacher education program.
 It also appears likely that different classrooms will need different levels of readiness.
 Therefore, we now raise the question as to the kinds of classrooms for which beginning teachers might be expected to be ready.
 We now examine this from two aspects: teaching in educationally disadvantaged contexts, and out-of-field teaching, that is, teaching outside the discipline area in which the teacher is qualified or professionally prepared.

 While definitions of classroom-ready teachers and their attributes manifest some differences, one outcome commonly attributed to effective teachers is their ability to diminish the gap between high-achieving students and those deemed at risk (Darling-Hammond et al. 2005; Ingersoll 2007; Goldhaber, Lavery, and Theobold 2015; Marshall, 2013).
 In a study of New York teachers, Loeb, Miller, and Wyckoff (2014) found that teachers in schools with relatively higher proportions of black students were less likely to meet the requirements for tenure.
 This raises questions as to whether such teachers might be more effective in different circumstances.
 It also raises the question of whether less effective teachers are more likely to be employed in ‘difficult-to-staff’ schools, on the plausible assumption that less enabled schools might be less competitive in attracting new teachers.
 The situation potentially removes from the profession early career teachers who might be more effective in different circumstances and serves to maintain the disadvantages experienced by the students in these schools.
 The question then becomes classroom-ready for which classroom?
-We recommend against the unfortunate practice of assigning the most difficult classes, in the most difficult schools, to inexperienced teachers (Buchanan 2013).
+We recommend against the unfortunate practice of assigning the most difficult classes, in the most difficult schools, to inexperienced teachers (Buchanan Prescott, Schuck, Aubusson, Burke, & Louviere 2013).
 It stands to reason that the majority of beginning teachers may be unready for classrooms such as these.

 Similarly, Darling-Hammond (2010b) and others (for example, Goldhaber, Lavery, and Theobold 2015; Ingersoll 2007) observed internationally a preponderance of less qualified teachers in rural and poor urban areas.
 This process may serve as a rather brutal, Darwinian rejection of those teachers least fit for the job, in that they may be most likely to resign from the service through frustration, disillusionment, or perceived or real inability to make a difference, potentially saving the indignity and unpleasantness of their being dismissed from teaching.
 It may be, though, that at least some of these teachers are not as ineffective as their circumstances might suggest to them and others, and that some effective and inspiring teachers are thus lost to the profession.
 As intimated above, it seems unhealthy for the profession to deploy its ‘young’ and its most inexperienced, to the most difficult, high-needs, challenging and, possibly, resistant contexts.
 As observed above, such a system appears to work effectively at maintaining the high/low socioeconomic gap in terms of learner outcomes, and at frustrating the attempts of the teaching force corporately to surmount this, ultimately for the benefit of those students who need it most.
 At classroom level, differentiating the curriculum to cater for each student is a key means of improving learning outcomes (Mincu 2013) and minimizing the achievement gap.
 Class sizes, as well the complexity and diversity of students’ learning and other needs are surely among the factors that mediate a teacher’s capacity, particularly that of a beginning teacher, to achieve this.